lifting-bits/mcsema/README.md

 #### Step 2: Clone the repository and its dependencies

-The next step is to clone the [Remill](https://github.com/lifting-bits/remill) repository.
-We then clone the McSema repository into the `tools` subdirectory of Remill.
-This is kind of like how Clang and LLVM are distributed separately, and the Clang source code needs to be put into LLVM's tools directory.

 ```shell
 git clone --depth 1 --single-branch --branch master https://github.com/lifting-bits/remill.git
 git clone --depth 1 --single-branch --branch master https://github.com/lifting-bits/anvill.git